 - Supports eliminating the orphan drug exclusion for certain 340B hospitals.

 - Opposes efforts to scale back, significantly reduce the benefits of, or expand the regulatory burden of the 340B program, including proposals to dramatically expand reporting requirements on certain 340B hospitals and impose a moratorium on new entrants into the program.
-These proposals would involve major changes in hospital inventory practices, could prove to be unworkable in mixed-use settings and are unwarranted given the value the 340B program provides to the communities these hospitals serve.

 - Supports expanding the program to reach additional vulnerable communities, including investor-owned hospitals that provide care for underserved populations.

 - Supports voluntary program integrity efforts already underway to ensure this vital program remains available to safety-net providers.